BehaviorTree/Groot/README.md

 This repository will be in "maintenance mode" and won't receive any significant update.
 Issues will **not** be addressed by the main author but, occasionally, Pull Requests might be checked and merged.

-**Groot 1.0 is compatble only with BehaviorTree.CPP 3.8.x**, and it is not expected to work correctly with BehaviorTree.CPP 4.x.
+**Groot 1.0 is compatible only with BehaviorTree.CPP 3.8.x**, and it is not expected to work correctly with BehaviorTree.CPP 4.x.

 We are working on Groot 2.0, that will introduce new functionalities and compatibility with BT.CPP 4.0.